bitrise-io/devcenter/_articles/reviews/creating-a-new-step-draft.md

     opts:
       title: "IPA path"
 ```

 ### Secret environment variables in Steps

 You can mark Step inputs as **Sensitive** to make sure their values do not get exposed.
 Sensitive inputs only accept [Secrets](/bitrise-cli/secrets/) - secret environment variables - as values.
 This ensures they are not visible in build logs.

 To mark a Step input as sensitive, use the `is_sensitive` property.
 It has two values: `true` and `false`.

+{% include message_box.html type="important" title="The `is_expand` property" content="If you mark an input as sensitive, the `is_expand` property of the input also must be `true` (which is the default setting)!"%}

 ```yaml
 inputs: